You are viewing documentation for a previous version of this software.

 Direct cache access

-This functionality is useful when performing or receiving data, as you should always update the local cache to ensure consistency with the that was just performed.
+This functionality is useful when performing mutations or receiving subscription data, as you should always update the local cache to ensure consistency with the operation that was just performed.
 The ability to write to the cache directly also prevents you from needing to re-fetch data over the network after a mutation is performed.

 read